What is a Doula?

 Each type of doula focuses on personalized, client-centered care to ensure individuals and families feel heard, supported, and empowered through life’s significant moments.

-The Fourth (4th) Trimester refers to the three months following the birth of a baby.
+• The 4th Trimester refers to the three months following the birth of a baby.
 This transition period is crucial for the recovery of the birthing parent and the newborn's adjustment to the outside world.

 During the 4th trimester, both parents and their baby go through significant changes: